microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/README.md

 🧠 One or more central processing units (CPUs) - the 'brain' of the microcontroller that runs your program

-💾 Memory (RAM and program memory) - where your program and data are stored
+💾 Memory (RAM and program memory) - where your program, data and variables are stored

 🔌 Programmable input/output (I/O) connections - to talk to external peripherals (connected devices) such as sensors and actuators